 Now a and b are equal and hash to the same code, so the dictionary treats them as the same key.
 Looking up by b finds the entry that was inserted with a.

-A record type does both overrides for you automatically based on its declared properties, which is one of the reasons records have become popular as dictionary keys:
+A record type generates both overrides automatically based on its declared properties, which is one of the reasons records have become popular as dictionary keys:

 Records generate value-based Equals and GetHashCode that compare the declared properties.
-As long as the properties you list are the right ones for "what makes two keys the same," this just works.
+As long as the listed properties match the meaning of "what makes two keys the same," this works directly.

 For value types (int, string, Guid, DateTime, custom structs), the BCL already provides correct implementations.
 Strings hash by their character content.
 Integers hash by their bit pattern.
 Guids hash by their underlying bytes.
-You can use these as keys without doing anything yourself.
+These work as keys with no extra work.

-Reference types you defined yourself (plain class) use reference equality by default, which is the source of the bug we just looked at.
-If a class is going to be used as a dictionary key and you want value semantics, override both methods.
-Or make it a record.
+Reference types defined by a user (plain class) use reference equality by default, which is the source of the bug above.
+For a class used as a dictionary key with value semantics, override both methods, or make it a record.

-Sometimes you don't control the key type and can't change its Equals/GetHashCode.
-Or you want the same type to behave one way in one dictionary and a different way in another.
-For example, you want string keys to be compared case-insensitively in one place and case-sensitively in another.
+Sometimes the key type isn't yours to change, or the same type should behave one way in one dictionary and a different way in another.
+For example, string keys compared case-insensitively in one place and case-sensitively in another.

-The dictionary constructor accepts an IEqualityComparer<TKey> for exactly this.
+The dictionary constructor accepts an IEqualityComparer<TKey> for this case.
 The comparer provides the Equals and GetHashCode the dictionary uses, instead of the ones on the key type.

 The BCL ships a set of ready-made string comparers in StringComparer.
 The most common is StringComparer.OrdinalIgnoreCase, which compares strings byte-by-byte but ignoring ASCII case differences: